The Federal Investment Tax Credit — or Solar Tax Credit — allows homeowners to deduct up to 30% of solar energy system costs from their federal taxes.

 What is the solar tax credit?

-The solar tax credit was started by the Energy Policy Act of 2005 and has been consistently extended to incentivize more homeowners and businesses to go solar.
+The solar tax credit increased with the Inflation Reduction Act of 2022 and is meant to incentivize more homeowners and businesses to go solar.
 This act has triggered enormous growth in the solar industry.
 Since 2005, solar in the US has grown to power more than 18 million households (according to energy.gov) throughout the nation, employed more than 250,000 solar professionals and not to mention the enormous environmental impact.
 This tax credit incentivizes homeowners to make a financially sound investment into energy independence and clean energy production.

 How does the tax credit on solar work?

-If you purchase a solar panel system and have it installed through a loan, cash or personal line of credit, you can claim 26% of the total system cost on your taxes during 2022.
-If you purchase solar in 2023, your tax credit goes down to 22% of the entire system cost and 0% in 2024.
-You’ll want to ensure you allow your installer enough time to install your system before the year ends so you can claim the credit.
+If you purchase a solar panel system and have it installed through a loan, cash or personal line of credit, you can claim 30% of the total system cost on your taxes the following year.
 For easy math’s sake, let’s say your solar system costs $25,000.
-26% of that would be $6,500.
-You’d receive $6,500 back on your federal taxes.
+30% of that would be $7,500.
+You’d receive $7,500 back on your federal taxes.

 As long as you own, not lease, the solar panel system, you will be eligible for the tax credit.
 We always recommend consulting a tax professional to see how the tax credit could benefit you.